twomice/org.civicrm.extensionsui/README.md

 At time of writing, this patch has not been merged into core, but is required for this extension.

+## Usage
+After enabling this extension, navigate to http://[your.site]/civicrm/a/#/extensions/.
+This UI will exist alongside the core "CiviCRM Extensions" UI.

 ## Known issues
 1. **Display of session status messages:**  Where this extension uses AJAX to